Virgil Nemoianu: Main ideas and orientations

 The second is that the best context for social and political activity and functioning is a moderate conservatism, based upon natural reason, common sense, free enterprise, and respect for tradition.
 (This view is most clearly expressed in volumes that came out in 1977, 1989, 1999, and 2001).
-His political philosophy draws heavily on Burke, Tocqueville, and Oakeshott.
+His political philosophy drew heavily on Edmund Burke, Alexis de Tocqueville, and Michael Oakeshott.